RyanMcNeill1977/basic_scraping/lesson2.md

 ### First a little about HTML

-As you likely know, underneath what you see in your web browser is a bunch of code, known as HTML (Hypertext Markup Language).
+Underneath what you see in your web browser is a bunch of code, known as HTML (Hypertext Markup Language).
 It's outside the scope of this course to go deep into HTML (but there are ton of [tutorials](https://www.w3schools.com/html/) out there), but we do need to know a little.

 To see what it looks like in the wild, let's open up Chrome and go to [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_United_Kingdom_Parliament_constituencies).
 Right-click and select "View Page Source."